-- enhancement account may also be used for scientific research as part of the adaptive management process and for developing a planning report During the $((\frac{2009-2011}{and}))$ 2011-2013 fiscal for McNeil Island. ((biennia)) biennium, the legislature may transfer from the aquatic lands enhancement account to the state general fund such amounts as reflect excess fund balance of the account.
-During the 2011-2013 fiscal biennium, the aquatic lands enhancement account may be used to support the shellfish program, the ballast water program, hatcheries, and the Puget Sound toxic sampling program at the department of fish and wildlife, and the knotweed program at the department of agriculture. - (2) In providing grants for aquatic lands enhancement projects, the recreation and conservation funding board shall: - (a) Require grant recipients to incorporate the environmental benefits of the project into their grant applications; - (b) Utilize the statement of environmental benefits, consideration, except as provided in RCW 79.105.610, of whether the applicant is a Puget Sound partner, as defined in RCW 90.71.010, whether a project is referenced in the action agenda developed by the Puget Sound partnership under RCW 90.71.310, and except as otherwise provided in RCW 79.105.630, and effective one calendar year following the development and statewide availability of model evergreen community management plans and ordinances under RCW 35.105.050, whether the applicant is an entity that has been recognized, and what gradation of recognition was received, in the evergreen community recognition program created in RCW 35.105.030 in its prioritization and selection process; and - (c) Develop appropriate outcome-focused performance measures to be used both for management and performance assessment of the grants. - (3) To the extent possible, the department should coordinate its performance measure system with other natural resource-related agencies as defined in RCW 43.41.270. - (4) The department shall consult with affected interest groups in implementing this section. - (5) After January 1, 2010, any project designed to address the restoration of Puget Sound may be funded under this chapter only if the project is not in conflict with the action agenda developed by the Puget Sound partnership under RCW 90.71.310.

-Sec.
-933. RCW 79A.25.200 and 2007 c 241 s 53 are each amended to 1 2 read as follows:
+- 1 sampling program at the department of fish and wildlife, and the - 2 knotweed program at the department of agriculture.
+During the 2011- - 3 2013 fiscal biennium, the legislature may transfer from the aquatic - 4 lands enhancement account to the marine resources stewardship trust - 5 account funds for the purposes of RCW 43.372.070. - 6 (2) In providing grants for aquatic lands enhancement projects, the 7 recreation and conservation funding board shall: - (a) Require grant recipients to incorporate the environmental benefits of the project into their grant applications; - 10 (b) Utilize the statement of environmental benefits, consideration, except as provided in RCW 79.105.610, of whether the applicant is a 11 12 Puget Sound partner, as defined in RCW 90.71.010, whether a project is 13 in the action agenda developed by the Puget Sound referenced partnership under RCW 90.71.310, and except as otherwise provided in 14 79.105.630, and effective one calendar year following the 15 development and statewide availability of model evergreen community 16 17 management plans and ordinances under RCW 35.105.050, whether the 18 applicant is an entity that has been recognized, and what gradation of 19 recognition was received, in the evergreen community recognition program created in RCW 35.105.030 in its prioritization and selection 20 21 process; and - (c) Develop appropriate outcome-focused performance measures to be used both for management and performance assessment of the grants. - (3) To the extent possible, the department should coordinate its performance measure system with other natural resource-related agencies as defined in RCW 43.41.270. - (4) The department shall consult with affected interest groups in implementing this section. - 29 (5) After January 1, 2010, any project designed to address the 30 restoration of Puget Sound may be funded under this chapter only if the 31 project is not in conflict with the action agenda developed by the 32 Puget Sound partnership under RCW 90.71.310. - 33 Sec.
+928. RCW 79A.25.200 and 2007 c 241 s 53 are each amended to read as follows: - 35 The recreation resource account is created in the state treasury. - 36 Moneys in this account are subject to legislative appropriation.
+The - 37 board shall administer the account in accordance with this chapter and